 1. Content That Hurts Watch Time

-Poor audio quality will drive viewers away faster than bad video.
-You’ll lose viewers quickly if they need to keep adjusting volume levels.
-Invest in a good mic, and learn basic audio editing.
+Poor audio quality drives viewers away faster than bad video.
+Viewers leave quickly when forced to adjust volume levels.
+Invest in quality microphones and learn basic audio editing.

 Your thumbnails matter too.
 Keep them simple and emotionally engaging – avoid cluttered designs with too much text.